AIanumel2025/video-clipping-agent/README.md

-# Incremental Video Transcript Alignment & Clip Extraction
+# A Video Transcript Alignment & Clip Extraction Agent

 An agent that takes a video and its transcript and produces correctly-timed clips.
 On a re-run with an edited transcript, it diffs old vs. new, works out what actually changed, and only re-processes the segments that need it — reusing cached alignment, embeddings, and clip files everywhere else.

-The problem this solves: re-cutting an entire video from scratch every time a transcript gets a single wording fix doesn't scale.
-This agent detects what changed and reprocesses only the affected segments.
+The agent automates the solution to the problem of re-cutting an entire video from scratch every time a transcript gets a single wording, or a major segment fix.
+It detects what changed and reprocesses only the affected segments.

 ## How it's organized